VOLTTRON/openeis/documentation/developer_doc/unit_testing_applications.md

 ## Restoring a database from a fixture

 It may be useful to reload a fixture, in order to reset the database to an earlier state.
-For example, this may be helpful in order to revise the database created for a unit test, say, in order to add to a test.
+For example, after finishing with a test database, it may be desired to restore a working database that was destroyed by a `flush` operation in order to create a database for a unit test.
-It may also be helpful to restore a working database that was destroyed by a `flush` operation in order to create a database for a unit test.
+It may also be helpful to revise the database created for a unit test, say, in order to add to a test.

 To install a fixture:

-    > openeis  loaddata  path/to/your_application_fixture.json
+    > openeis  loaddata  saved_database.json

 *TODO: Is it necessary to flush first, or will this automatically remove anything that's already in there?*

-## Writing the tests
+## Writing a unit test

-We use Django's testing framework.
-For each test, Django flushes the database, installs your fixture as shown above, and tears it down after the test is done.
-It does this for every test, thus creating an isolated environment for each test.
-As a result, the tests should not depend on each other.
-Furthermore the tests are executed in no particular order when the tests are run.
+*TODO: Need to describe `AppTestBase` and extending it.
+I think this is largely covered in "Testing application output equality", which I think is mis-named.
+But the stuff there belongs before the "Utilities" section that appears immediately below.*

+*TODO: Need to think about our own code structure.
+Right now, everything is shoehorned into `test_applications.py`.
+Why is that?
+Wouldn't it be cleaner to have a separate file for each application?*

 ## Utilities